-The Gwinnett County Board of Education provides additional compensation to employees in the form of employer-paid portions of insurance, retirement contributions, and accumulated leave that can add 30% or more to an employee's actual salary.
-The Hidden Paycheck is not available for Temporary/Miscellaneous employees, Substitutes, or Retirees.
+The Gwinnett County Board of Education provides additional compensation to employees in the form of employer-paid portions of insurance, retirement contributions, and accumulated leave that can add up to 30% or more to an employee's actual salary.
+The Hidden Paycheck is not available for non-benefit eligible employees such as Temporary/Miscellaneous employees, Substitutes, or Retirees.
 Employees can locate the individualized Hidden Paycheck in the Employee Portal under the About Me tab>Benefits>Hidden Paycheck.